Our House

 Fungus gnat drawings (magnified).
 Adult fly (upper); larva (middle) and pupa (lower).

-Get rid of fungus gnats with traps and microbial insecticides
+Get rid of fungus gnats with traps and nematodes

 Fungus gnats can often be managed by simply lowering soil moisture.
 You should always allow the top inch (2.5cm) of soil in pots to dry out before watering.
 This will prevent root rot and help to manage many soil insect pests, including fungus gnats.
-If limiting soil moisture is not an option then use a combination of yellow sticky traps and microbial insecticide to control larvae that live in the soil.
+If limiting soil moisture is not an option then use a combination of yellow sticky traps to trap adult flies and entomopathogenic nematodes to control larvae that live in the soil.

 Using yellow sticky traps

-When used alone, however, sticky traps probably won't "trap out" an infestation so traps should be combined with some type of soil treatment to control larvae.
+When used alone, however, sticky traps probably won't eliminate an infestation so sticky traps should be combined with some type of soil treatment to control larvae.
 Plan to treat the soil when more than a few flies are trapped every day.
-Use 1-2 traps per 1000 square feet of greenhouse space or indoor plantscape.
-Replace traps when they become covered with fungus gnats or debris.
+Use 1-2 traps per 1000 square feet of greenhouse space or in homes.
+Replace traps when they become covered with fungus gnats, other insects or debris.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.